-“Well, let me know when I do something really wrong,” and I started to walk out on them.
+“Well, let me know when I do something really wrong,” and I start to walk out on them.

-“Not so fast, young man,” my dad piped in.
+“Not so fast, young man,” my dad pipes up.
 “We’re moving out today.
 You’ve got to pack.”

 “Well, thanks for letting me know.”
-I ignored them while packing.
-Sneaking out I ran up to Pete’s room to let him know what was up.
-We said goodbye.
-I asked him to not tell anyone about the things we had talked about that night, especially not Tina.
-He was cool and said neither of us wanted anyone to know about those things.
-He then gave me an awkward hug, saying he was impressed I wanted to keep in contact with him and the group of ‘Spics.’
+I ignore them while packing.
+Sneaking out I run up to Pete’s room to let him know what was up.
+We say goodbye.
+I ask him to not tell anyone about the things we talked about that night, especially not Tina.
+He is cool and says neither of us want anyone to know about those things.
+He then gave me an awkward hug, saying he’s impressed I want to keep in contact with him and the group of ‘Spics.’